Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

+\paratitle{CMSA reduces visual-text modality mismatch.} Removing CMSA causes a $-5.5\%$ drop in HR@5 and $-4.7\%$ in HR@10.
+This suggests that dual-path visual enrichment provides meaningful gains beyond text-only item representations in this setting.
+We avoid interpreting CMSA as a new contrastive representation-learning method; the result supports the narrower claim that combining VLM-generated visual text with projected image embeddings before quantization improves SID-based recommendation.

+\paratitle{QARM guides effective posterior optimization.} Without the QARM quality-aware reward (replaced by standard exact-match and SID-format rewards), performance decreases by $-6.3\%$ in HR@5.
+This suggests that QARM provides useful auxiliary supervision beyond standard RL rewards.
+Because the semantic-quality term is gated by exact target-item decoding, it distinguishes semantically rich descriptors only among correct SID predictions rather than rewarding irrelevant but fluent item descriptions.

 \paratitle{Reinforcement learning yields the largest overall improvement.} The SFT-only variant shows the largest performance drop: $-16.4\%$ in HR@5 and $-14.8\%$ in HR@10.
-This highlights that the RL stage with QARM's quality-aware reward is essential for fully realizing the potential of deep interest signals.
-Importantly, RL effectiveness is tightly coupled with DCIM: without high-quality mined interests, the QARM reward lacks meaningful semantic supervision, and RL training degenerates toward standard accuracy optimization.
+This highlights that the RL stage is important for SID generation in this setup.
+Importantly, QARM is not the only RL signal: the training also uses standard exact-match and SID-format rewards.
+QARM contributes the additional descriptor-quality term, whose value depends on DCIM producing specific and grounded descriptors.